sfrankle/StarWarsMetadataApi/README.md

 #### Update to use IExceptionHandler

 Add a `GlobalExceptionHandler`.
 This could check the environment, check if the type is valid, etc.

+#### Throw exception on unavailable requested properties
+When hydrating the object, if a requested property to hydrate does not exist, the service logs a warning and skips the property.

+An alternative would be to throw an invalid argument exception.

+#### Use "Railway oriented programming"

+A possible enhancement could be to implement using `Result<TSuccess, TFailure>` as return / response types.

+This add explicit error handling and informs the caller what types of errors to expect.
+It adds readability and predicatability to the code.